 Female genital mutilation (female circumcision) is a violent tradition that violates numerous international agreements on human rights as well as Finnish criminal law.
-The KokoNainen project of the Finnish League for Human Rights has, since 2002, worked for preventing female genital mutilation and circumcision, as well as for raising consciousness and changing attitudes towards it in Finland.
+The Finnish League for Human Rights has, since 2002, worked for preventing female genital mutilation, as well as for raising consciousness and changing attitudes towards it in Finland.

 Permanent change is our goal

-The Finnish League for Human Rights is the only organisation in Finland doing long-term work on modifying attitudes towards female genital mutilation.
-Our actions stem from the principles of human rights and are grounded on respecting different cultures.
-However, violence can never be accepted under any claims of culture or traditions.
+The Finnish League for Human Rights is doing long-term work on modifying attitudes towards female genital mutilation.
+Our actions stem from the principles of human rights.

-Our main mode of operation is preventive work at a grassroots level, i.e. holding attitude-modifying discussions with people in Finland with an immigrant background and who come from cultures where girls are circumcised.
+Our main mode of operation is preventive work at a grassroots level, i.e. holding attitude-modifying discussions with people in Finland who’s countries of origin practice FGM.
 The discussions are carried out both with individuals and in groups.
-Our work is currently expanding from Somalis, Ethiopians, Eritreans, and Sudanese to other groups of immigrants.

-The immigrants themselves and their own organisations play a key role in changing attitudes.
-Nevertheless, a change of attitude requires accurate knowledge of the health problems and human rights aspects of genital mutilation as well as strong role models presented by people who have already started to oppose circumcision.
-We provide all of these.
+Change of attitude requires accurate knowledge of the health problems and human rights aspects of genital mutilation as well as strong role models presented by people who have already started to oppose FGM.

-In fact, as a result of our grassroots work, the attitudes within Finnish immigrant communities have already changed.
-The majority of the Somalis – both women as well as men – are nowadays against the tradition.
+As a result of our grassroots work the attitudes within communities have already changed in Finland.
+The majority of the Finnish Somalis – both women as well as men – are nowadays against the tradition.